-In polled-mode, the IMU383 transfers information from any register back to the master in two (or more) SPI cycles.
-In Burst-Mode, the IMU383 transfers predefined blocks of data in one contiguous group of nine to twenty SPI cycles.
+In polled mode, the IMU383 transfers information from any pair of registers back to the master.
+In Burst-Mode, the IMU383 transfers predefined blocks of data.

-4.2.1 IMU383 SPI Port Polled-Mode Read
+4.2.1.
+SPI Polled mode read

 In polled-mode, data transfer begins when the SPI master sets the chip-select line (nSS) low and clocks a 16-bit word, comprised of the register-address byte and a zero-byte, across the MOSI line.
 For example, to request the unit's serial number, stored in register 0x58, the master sends the command 0x5800.
 The unit returns information from this address across the MISO line during the following 16 clock-cycles.